jpeng11/War-Card-Game/README.md

 - If both players draw a card of the same rank, e.g. they both draw 8s, then there's a war.
 The face up cards are left on the table and each player puts three cards face down on the table, and then puts one card face up.
 The face up card determines who wins the war and gets all 10 cards that are on the table at this point.
 If the face up card is again the same rank, then the war goes on, three more face down, one face up etc.
 - First player to finish all their cards loses the game.
 - If a player finishes their cards during a war without having enough cards to finish the war then he loses immediately.

+## List for improvement

+### HTML

+- Add rules to the page

+### CSS

+- Use image to replace card and deck
+- Add color for card

+### JS

+- Add animation to when draw cards
+- Fixing winner function
+- Implement War function